Alumni Testimonials

 “Having worked for 4 years after undergrad, Georgetown’s Systems Medicine program was exactly what I needed to move forward in my career in a meaningful way.
 In addition to core coursework on topics such as biomedical informatics, biostatistics, and metabolomics, I was able to tailor my experience through electives such as structural biology and medical biochemistry.
 During lectures from renowned leaders in both medicine and industry, I was able to participate in countless eye-opening discussions on the challenges that we face in medicine and the innovations that are being developed to tackle them.
 The Systems Medicine program had a huge influence on my passions and intellectual interests and significantly honed my ability to ask probing questions and brainstorm ways to solve complex problems.
 Importantly, I had the great privilege of having these academic experiences alongside a diverse cohort of peers.
 Both in and outside of class time, everyone was so willing to support each other and help each other learn, and it truly felt like a family.
 I made lifelong friendships during my time here, and I am extremely excited to see what everyone goes on to accomplish in the future.

 Spearheading our program is Dr. Sona Vasudevan, who has been not only a valuable mentor, but also a true advocate for each one of us.
 Dr. Vasudevan connected me with research opportunities that allowed me to add new skills to my resume, and she encouraged me to apply for the NIH Graduate Data Science Summer Program, where I was able to apply my data science/stats background to study memory recall using EEG data and make lasting relationships with my lab at NIH/NINDS.
 Though I initially came into the program with plans to enter industry, my experiences throughout the year have inspired me to pursue further doctoral training.
-Dr. V was fully supportive of my decision and she helped me plan out mynext steps regarding applications as well as the gap between graduation and the application cycle.
+Dr. V was fully supportive of my decision and she helped me plan out my next steps regarding applications as well as the gap between graduation and the application cycle.
 During this gap, I will be working as a bioinformatics analyst to pursue many of my passions at once: using innovative data science applications to study inflammatory diseases like Crohn’s disease.
 I am forever grateful for Dr. V’s support and wisdom, as well as her unwavering devotion to both fostering a passion for making a positive impact and to helping us reach our goals.
 The Systems Medicine program has been life-changing for me in many ways, and I now look forward to taking these invaluable experiences with me as I pursue my endeavors in medicine and research!”

 Cutler Simpson